YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    $ mupip set -file -journal="nobefore,buff=2307" ydb.dat

 This example initiates NOBEFORE_IMAGE journaling for the database file ydb.dat with a journal buffer size of 2307 blocks.
 It also switches to a new journal file.
-This command assumes that some prior MUPIP SET -JOURNAL specified ENABLE for ydb.dat.
+This command assumes that some prior MUPIP SET JOURNAL specified ENABLE for ydb.dat.

 Example: